Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Acquired brain injury (ABI)

-An acquired brain injury (ABI) is the result of damage to your brain that may occur at any time during your life.
-Learn about the causes, symptoms and treatment here.
+ABI is the result of damage to your brain, which may occur due to injury at any time during your life.
+Learn more here.

 Information about neck injuries from leading Australian health organisations, including links to content on head injuries and neck pain.